app.loshadki

 Add app filter

-In the list of Focus Hint select Work (this list shows you all focus hints defined within OpenIn applications).
-After that click Add to save App filter.
+In the list of Focus Hints, select Work (this list shows you all focus hints defined within OpenIn applications).
+After that, click Add to save the App filter.

 OpenIn app filter